LivotovLabs/3DSView/README.md

 Then append appropriate dependency to your "compile" statement:

+- For release version:
 ``
+dependencies {
+    ...
     compile 'labs.livotov.eu:3dsview:1.0.0'
+    ...
+}
+``

+- For snapshots:
+``
+    configurations.all {
+        // check for updates every build, so you will pick up latest snapshot, even if it was refreshed a minute ago. resolutionStrategy.cacheChangingModulesFor 0, 'seconds'
+    }

+    dependencies {
+        ...
+        compile group: "eu.livotov.labs", name: "3dsview", version: "1.1.0-SNAPSHOT", ext: "aar", changing: true ...
+    }
 ``
 Alternatively, you may download the source code and build it on your own.